-Policy Default Setting Description Advanced Threat Prevention This technology is powered by Cylance and protects your operating system by detecting and preventing malware pre-execution.
-Advanced Threat Prevention uses artificial intelligence and predictive mathematical models to quickly and accurately identify what is safe and what is a threat.
+Policy Default Setting Description

+malware pre-execution.
+A

 Advanced Threat Prevention Off On Off Toggle ON to enable Advanced Threat Prevention.
 If this policy is toggled to OFF, Advanced Threat Prevention is disabled, regardless of other policies.

-File Actions policies.
+File Actions

 Unsafe Executable Auto Quarantine with Executable Control Enabled Selected Selected Not Selected If selected, Unsafe executable files are automatically quarantined or blocked to prevent their execution.
-Note: If you Auto Quarantine, it is highly recommended that before deployment, you test Auto Quarantine only on devices using a test policy to observe the behavior and ensure that no business-critical applications are blocked at execution.
+Note: If you Auto Quarantine, it is highly recommended that before deployment, you test Auto Quarantine only on devices using a test policy to observe the behavior and ensure that no business-critical applications are blocked at

+execution.

 Abnormal Executable Auto Quarantine with Executable Control Enabled Selected Selected Not Selected If selected, Abnormal executable files are automatically quarantined or blocked to prevent their execution.
 Note: If you Auto Quarantine, it is highly recommended that before deployment, you test Auto Quarantine only on devices using a test policy to observe the behavior and ensure that no business-critical applications are blocked at execution.

+Memory Actions '

-Memory Actions Memory Protection Enabled Not Selected Selected Not Selected This policy must be selected to use all other Memory policies.
+Memory Protection Enabled Not Selected Selected Not Selected This policy must be selected to use all other Memory policies.
 If this policy is Not Selected, no Memory Action policies are enforced, regardless of other policy values.
 NOTE: Before enabling Memory Protection, enable Compatibility Mode, to ensure applications function properly on the client computer.
 For instructions on how to enable Compatibility Mode, see Enable Compatibility Mode for Memory Protection.htm.
 Compatibility Mode does not apply to Mac clients.

+See advanced settings

+Policy Default Setting Description

+taking action against threats of malware and

+This technology protects computers by identifying and g files, folders, the registry, an off

-See advanced settings Policy Default Setting Description ng and taking action against threats of malware and istry, and processes.
-Threat Protection Off On Off Toggle to ON to enable Threat Protection.
+This technology protects malicious activity involvin g files, folders, the registry, a On Off Toggle to ON to enable Threat Protection.
 If toggled to OFF, no Threat Protection policies are applied.
-Threat Protection includes Malware Protection, Web Protection, and Client Firewall.
-Exploit Protection Selected Selected Not Selected This policy is the "master policy" for all other Exploit Protection policies.
-If this policy is Not Selected, no Exploit Protection policies are enforced, regardless of other policy values.
-A Selected value means that Exploit Protection is enabled.
-Exploit Protection monitors for application vulnerabilities and keeps buffer overflow exploits from executing arbitrary code on the computer.
-This policy must be set to Selected to enable Exploit Protection.
-If this policy is Not Selected, no Exploit Prevention policies are applied.
-Action on Malicious Activity for Files and Folders Block and Report Block Only Report Only Block and Report Prevents users from modifying or deleting Threat Protection system files and folders and sets the action to take upon attempt.
-Block Only: Blocks activity but does not report to the server.
-Report Only: Reports activity to the server but does not block activity.
-Block and Report (default): Blocks and reports activity to the server.
+Threat Protection includes Malware Protection, Web

+the server.
 Action on Malicious Activity for Registry Block and Report Block Only Report Only Block and Report Prevents users from modifying or deleting Threat Protection registry keys and values and sets the action to take upon attempt.
 Block Only: Blocks activity but does not report to the Server.
 Report Only: Reports activity to the Server but does not block activity.
 Block and Report (default): Blocks and reports activity to the Server.
 On-Access Protection Selected Selected Not Selected This policy is the "master policy" for all other On-Access Protection policies.
-If this policy is Not Selected, no On-Access Protection policies are enforced, regardless of other policy values.
+If this policy is Not Selected, no On- Access Protection policies are enforced, regardless of other policy values.
 A Selected value means that On-Access Protection is enabled.
 This policy must be set to Selected to enable On-Access Protection.
 If this policy is Not Selected, no On-Access Protection policies are applied.
-See advanced settings Policy Default Setting Description site that a u ology protects computers by leveraging g a web-based content ranking system to determine if a not.
-This technology also grants the administrator the e is navigated to (allow, block, warn).
-Web Protection Off On Off Toggle to ON to enable Web Protection.
+See advanced settings Policy Web Protection Default Setting Description Policy Web Protection This technology protects site that a user is browsir computers by leveraging a we Description b-based content ranking system to determine if a nis technology also grants the administrator the avigated to (allow, block, warn).
+On Off Toggle to ON to enable Web Protection.
 If toggled to OFF, no Web Protection policies are applied.
-Enforcement - Action to Apply to Sites Not Verified Allow Block Allow Warn Specifies the default action to apply to sites that have not been verified.
-Block: Prevents users from accessing the site and displays a message that the site is blocked.
-Allow: Permits users to access the site.
+Policy Web Protection This technology protects site that a user is browsir ability to define what hap computers by leveraging a weng is considered safe or not.
+The pens when an unsafe site is not as the contract of the contract b-based content ranking system to determine if a nis technology also grants the administrator the avigated to (allow, block, warn).
+On Off Toggle to ON to enable Web Protection.
+If toggled to OFF,